A new study suggests vitamin D may protect against UTIs among children by upregulating their own naturally occurring antimicrobial peptides.

 Tag Archives: infant

-A recent study found that a standardized nutrition protocol was effective at raising vitamin D levels in preterm infants.
+A recent study discovered that 1,000 IU is well tolerated and effective at raising vitamin D levels to optimal status in preterm infants.